How to Perform a Basic MySQL Installation in Windows

 MySQL needs a my.ini settings file to tell it about key settings and directory.
 This text file can contain a lot of settings but to start out, you just need to tell the initialization program where the files are located.
 MySQL will look for this file in different places but to keep it simple, just create it at C:\MySQL\my.ini, paste the following text into it using your favorite text editor and save it.
 Be sure to change the directories shown here to match your actual installation.

-[mysqld] # basedir = the installation path basedir=C:/mysql # datadir = the location of the data directory datadir=C:/mysql/data
+basedir=C:/mysql# datadir = the location of the data directorydatadir=C:/mysql/data

 The second directory shown is the directory in which MySQL will store your database files.
 It does not need to be in the same directory as the rest of the files but it’s good to keep things contained.

 If you’re running more than one instance of MySQL or another database server, you might need to change the port that MySQL communicates on.
 By default, it’s 3306 but you can change it to any other port that’s not currently being used such as 3360.
 To do this, add a single line to your option file at the end of the [mysqld] section shown above.